Our cookies help us:

 We securely store information you have provided to us, such as:

 - Basic personal information.
 This may include your name, address, email address, date of birth, etc. We use this data to contact you in line with your preferences.

 - Booking information for events.
 In addition to the above, it may include school information, dietary requirements and health information.
 We need this data to run our events smoothly and keep people safe.

 - Volunteering information.
 This may include details of relevant certifications you hold, availability, references and a statement of your faith.
 We need this data to accredit our volunteers for events and ensure they’re a good fit for their roles.

-This information may be collected via paper forms, or digitally, e.g. via our website, Mailchimp, or by email.
-We do not collect information without your permission.
-Data we already hold will be processed only for the purposes of legitimate interest.
+This information may be collected via paper forms, or digitally, e.g., via our website, Mailchimp, or by email.

 We may also store some information not directly provided by you:

 - Mail returns